 After the procedure, you will spend several hours in a recovery room.
 You may be sleepy

 and confused when you wake up.
-Your healthcare team will watch your vital signs, such
+Your healthcare team will watch your heart rate, breathing,

-as your heart rate and breathing.
+and other vital signs.
 You’ll be given pain medicine if you need it.

 You may need to lie flat without bending your legs for several hours after the procedure.

 This is to help prevent bleeding from the incision site.
 You may be able to go home

 the same day.
 Or you may need to stay in the hospital overnight.
 Your doctor will

 tell you more about what to expect.
 When you’re ready to go home, you’ll need to have